List of Roman legions: Late Republican legions

 Republican legions were formed by compulsory levy of Roman citizens (who met a minimum property qualification) and raised whenever it was necessary.
 Usually they were authorized by the Roman Senate and later disbanded.

 Throughout the late Republic, soldiers and commanders served only for short periods intending, respectively, to secure plunder or political advancement from military victory.
 There is little evidence of changes in the wealth and social backgrounds of the men who joined before and after the opening of recruitment; the pay remained pitiful.
 Conscription remained the main method by which Rome mustered troops.
 The evidence for the abolition of property requirements is very weak, and there were no significant changes in population size or demographics that would drive such a reduction.
 The bulk of recruits were still landed citizens, who would appear poor to the elites authoring the surviving sources.
 Again, their pay was not enough to sustain professional career in the military, and soldiers generally did not expect land grants after discharge.

 In the last century of the Republic, proconsuls governing frontier provinces became increasingly powerful.
 Their command of standing legions in distant and arduous military campaigns resulted in the allegiance of those units transferring from the Roman state to themselves.
 These imperatores (lit: victorious generals, from the title imperator they were hailed with by their troops) frequently fell out with each other and started civil wars to seize control of the state, such as Sulla, Caesar, Pompey, Crassus, Mark Antony and Octavian (later Augustus, the first Emperor himself).
 In this context, the imperatores raised many legions that were not authorised by the Senate, sometimes having to use their own resources.
 As civil wars were resolved, many of these "private" units would be disbanded, only for more to be raised to fight the next civil war.
 By the time Augustus emerged as sole ruler of Rome in 31 BC, over 50 legions were in existence, many of which were disbanded.

 The legions included in the following list had a long enough history to be somehow remarkable.
-Most of them were levied by Julius Caesar and later included into Octavian's army, some of them were levied by Marc Antony.
+Most of them were levied by Julius Caesar and later included into Octavian's army, some of them were levied by Mark Antony.